Tereza Plosová

-Tereza Plosová (born 5 July 2006) is a Czech ice hockey player and a member of the Czech national team.
-She has played with the Minnesota Golden Gophers women's ice hockey program in the NCAA Division I since the 2025–26 season.
+Tereza Plosová (born 5 July 2006) is a Czech college ice hockey player for the University of Minnesota of the National Collegiate Athletic Association (NCAA).
+She is also a member of the Czech national team.
+She previously played for Djurgårdens IF of the Swedish Women's Hockey League (SDHL).

 Playing career

-Plosová began her national championship ice hockey career with Djurgårdens IF during the 2023–24 of the Swedish Women's Hockey League (SDHL), where she recorded eight goals and 15 assists in 33 games.
+Plosová began her national championship ice hockey career with Djurgårdens IF of the SDHL during the 2023–24 where she recorded eight goals and 15 assists in 33 games.
 On 13 June 2024, she signed a one-year contract extension with Djurgårdens.
 During the 2024–25 season, she recorded 17 goals and nine assists in 35 games.

-She began her college ice hockey career with the Minnesota Golden Gophers in the 2025–26 season.
+She began her college ice hockey career with the Minnesota Golden Gophers during the 2025–26 season.

 International play

 Plosová represented the Czech Republic at the 2022 IIHF U18 Women's World Championship, where she recorded three goals and seven assists in five games.
 She again represented Czech Republic at the 2023 IIHF U18 Women's World Championship, where she recorded three goals and three assists in five games.
 On 20 March 2023, she was selected to represent the Czech Republic at the 2023 IIHF Women's World Championship, where she made her senior national team debut.
 During the tournament she recorded one assist in six games and won a bronze medal.

 In January 2024, she represented the Czech Republic at the 2024 IIHF U18 Women's World Championship, where she recorded one goal and eight assists in six games and won a silver medal.
 In April 2024, she then represented the Czech Republic at the 2024 IIHF Women's World Championship, where she recorded one goal and one assist in seven games.